 The AP level coursework is an elective level of rigor.
 Students must choose to enroll and stay in AP courses.
 The College Board, a non-profit private entity maintains, publishes and scores the AP exams.
 They determine the fee, each year, for each test.
-For the 2017-18 school year, the fee is $93 per test.
+For the 2022-23 school year, the fee is $97 per test.
 For low income families, there are fee waivers available.
-Please contact Mrs. DuFloth in the administration office for more information in February when it becomes available.
-Fees are collected in March each year for the May exams.
-To pay your student’s total bill, you will need to have your student bring to the finance office (during regular student hours) either a money order, a cashiers check made out to “West Hills High School”, or cash.
+Please contact Mrs. Gaeir in the administration office for more information in September when it becomes available.
+Fees are collected in September each year for the May exams.
+To pay your student’s total bill, we take cash, credit/debit card, Apple Pay, Google Pay, and checks made out to "West Hills High School."
 You may also order on-line in the ASB store but there is a surcharge for this.

 What if my student has a testing conflict?

 Late testing is available in very rare and unique circumstances and for CIF playoffs.
 The College Board will not allow late testing for illness (unless serious with doctor’s note or hospitalization), vacation, etc. Students should talk with the AP Coordinator, Mrs. Gaeir, in the Assistant Principal’s office as soon as a conflict is known, particularly for CIF athletic competition needs.Where can I get more information regarding the AP program?

 The College Board hosts a very user friendly comprehensive web site at www.collegeboard.com

 .
 Look for “AP” and you will find massive resources on all the courses, testing, scoring, etc.